janericlenssen/torch_knnquery/README.md

-# Voxel grid k-nearest-neighbor queries in PyTorch
+# Voxel grid k-nearest-neighbor ray sampling in PyTorch

-This is an inoffical implementation of the voxel grid datastructure for k-nearest-neighbor queries presented in [Xu et al. Point-NeRF: Point-based Neural Radiance Fields](https://arxiv.org/abs/2201.08845).
+This is an inoffical implementation of the voxel grid datastructure for k-nearest-neighbor ray queries presented in [Xu et al. Point-NeRF: Point-based Neural Radiance Fields](https://arxiv.org/abs/2201.08845).

+Based on the official implementation given in (https://github.com/Xharlie/pointnerf).

+Given a set of points, a voxel grid is constructed.
+This voxel grid can be used to efficienty obtain k-NN points for a set of rays, shot through the scene.
+Implementation is CUDA only.

 In comparison to the original implementation, it is:
 - standalone
-- implemented as a PyTorch module instead of using pycuda
+- implemented as a PyTorch extension instead of using pycuda, directly working on `torch.Tensor` objects
+- Provides a more pythonic interface.

 ## Usage